 When Brighton ‘Til I Die! was first performed in 2001, Brighton & Hove Albion were homeless and renting a running track in Withdean after the Goldstone Ground had been legally, but deviously, sold.
 The play, created by Paul Hodson and Dave Blake, celebrated the club’s centenary – one hundred years of a football club that only just survived, thanks to the footballing community in Brighton and beyond uniting to save the Albion.
 The play ended with a passionate plea for a new stadium.

 10 years on, in 2011, that new Stadium was about to open and the play came back – for three performances only – revived, refreshed and ready to celebrate the story of Brighton and Hove Albion and its supporters, by far the greatest fans the world has ever seen!

 Every performance of Brighton ‘Til I Die! in 2001 ended in a standing ovation, and the rare sight of a theatre full of grown men wiping tears from their eyes.
-The secret of the play’s success is its accessibility, not just to football fans but to their family and friends as well.
-Alongside a whistle-stop tour of the Club’s history, it also explores football culture and community – in an extremely funny and insightful manner.
-That insight comes from the personal experience and knowledge of the writers, cast members and producers – all of whom are football fans and most of whom are Brighton & Hove Albion season ticket holders.
+The secret of the play’s success was its accessibility, not just to football fans but to their family and friends as well.
+Alongside a whistle-stop tour of the Club’s history, it also explored football culture and community – in an extremely funny and insightful manner.
+That insight came from the personal experience and knowledge of the writers, cast members and producers – all of whom are football fans and most of whom are Brighton & Hove Albion season ticket holders.